 Make sure all your loan offers are quoting the same loan type, loan term, and loan amount.
 Then compare interest rates, annual percentage rates (APR), and upfront fees to find the best deal.

-What documents do I need to apply for an FHA loan?
+Documents needed to apply for an FHA loan

 When you initially apply for an FHA loan, lenders will ask about your income, savings, debts, and assets.